devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 Users need to have super-admin permission to create an image promotion policy.
 {% endhint %}

-You can create a policy using our APIs or through [Devtron CLI](https://github.com/devtron-labs/devtron-cli).
+You can create a policy using our APIs or through Devtron CLI.
+To get the latest version of the **devtctl** binary, please contact your enterprise POC or reach out to us directly for further assistance.

 Here is the CLI approach:

 **Syntax**:
 ```
-devtron-cli create imagePromotionPolicy \
+devtctl create imagePromotionPolicy \
-    --name="policyName" \
-    --description="desc" \
+    --name="example-policy" \
+    --description="This is a sample policy that promotes an image to production environment" \
     --passCondition="true" \
     --failCondition="false" \
     --approverCount=0 \